This document provides general information only and may be subject to change at any time.

 Some new works will be required in order to increase the operational life span of essential services infrastructure including power, water, sewage, and waste disposal.

-The NT Government has guaranteed essential health services at current levels for 5 years from 1 July 2018.
+The NT Government has guaranteed essential health services at current levels for five years from 1 July 2018.

 The NT Government’s commitment of $135.5 million towards the repurposing of Jabiru as a government services centre includes funding to upgrade medical facilities to ensure adequate health services are provided to the region.
 The Northern Territory Government will work with the community and existing healthcare providers to develop a detailed plan to upgrade medical facilities in Jabiru.

-The current childcare centre will not cease operations unless an alternate facility is provided and will continue to be operated by WARC as part of the NT Government’s commitment to services in Jabiru.
+The current childcare centre will not cease operations unless an alternate facility is provided and will continue to be operated by the West Arnhem Regional Council as part of the NT Government’s commitment to services in Jabiru.

 The NT Government’s commitment of $135.5 million towards the repurposing of Jabiru as a government services centre includes funding for a new government services centre.
 Further planning will investigate whether a new childcare centre could be provided as part of this facility, or whether to retain the current childcare centre.